-The Tora Coastal Walk is operated by the Elworthy’s and the McNeil’s – both are local Tora families.
+The Tora Coastal Walk is hosted by three families, the Elworthy’s, the McNeil’s, and the Hyde’s.

 Kiri and James Elworthy are 2nd generation Tora farmers on a 650ha sheep and beef property, with four children aged 18 – 28 who have all grown up on the property.
 All four children have grown up with farming in the blood and the Tora walkers at the back door step.
 Whilst the boys are typical rugby playing, hunting and fishing fanatics, they can also turn out a mean lemon tart for 14 people at the blink of an eye.